 I have had a ton of fun cooking and baking with kids this summer!
 One of the items Engineer and I like to bake is our own version of chocolate croissants.
 They’re an easy treat to make on a lazy Sunday morning.
 I have had this “recipe” since before I was on Pinterest, so I wasn’t sure at first where I’d found it.
 It finally came to me yesterday — an old Real Simple magazine.
 I looked it up online and found this link to their “Easy Chocolate Croissants”.

 Usually Engineer likes to help when I make this, but he and Snoopy were into making a special train track instead.
 So I was on my own!
-The ingredients I used were
+Here are the ingredients I used (I may get commissions for purchases made through links in this post):

 I preheated the oven to 375 degrees.
 Then, I unrolled a triangle of crescent roll dough and placed a small amount of mini chocolate chips on the larger side.
 When Engineer and I are making these together, he loves doing this part.
 I’m pretty sure it’s because he can sneak some chocolate chips into his mouth at this point in the process!
 Nothing wrong with “taste testing” while baking with kids!